skip to content

 Postgraduate Study

 Students are based in a research group and undertake a research project agreed with the principal investigator (supervisor).
 Each student also has additional mentorship support from an advisor and a Postgraduate Thesis Panel.
-Although there is no formal, examined coursework, the student's progress is assessed at various stages.
-The most important of these is the First-Year Assessment which comprises the submission of a thesis report and an oral examination, assessed by two examiners.
+Although no formal, examined coursework exists, the student's progress is assessed at various stages.
+The most important is the First-Year Assessment, which comprises submitting a thesis report and an oral examination assessed by two examiners.
 Registration for a PhD is only possible following a satisfactory outcome from the First-Year Assessment.
 In their second year, students present their research work in poster form.
 In the third year, students present their work in a talk given to the whole Department.

 • identifying experimentally answerable scientific questions and assessing the value of these questions to both science and society